Make a donation

 Changes in work style or productivity

-Don't try to deal with this all by yourself.
-Talk to your doctor, nurse or counselor.
+Don’t ignore it or try to deal with by yourself.
+Talk to your healthcare professional, whether it’s your doctor, nurse, or counsellor.
 Sometimes, just sharing your thoughts and feelings is enough.
-In other cases, medication can be helpful.
-No matter what, always remember that you're not alone.
+In other cases, therapy or medication may help.

-Before considering alternative therapies...
+Before considering alternative therapies

 ...there's something you should know.

-Many vitamins, supplements and herbal products can interact with your cancer medications.
+Many vitamins, supplements, and herbal products can interact with your cancer medications.